-The therapists role is to walk alongside the clients experience as closely as they can, helping the client to stay with and not take flight from difficult feelings, offer alternative perspectives and encourage them in their path of self knowledge.
+The therapists role is to metaphorically walk alongside the patients experience as closely as they can, supporting the patient to ‘stay with’ and not take flight from difficult feelings, offer alternative perspectives and encourage them in their path of self knowledge.

-The ‘patient’ is learning to bear and witness unpleasant feelings, annoyance, depression, provocation, loss, pain etc, with attentive, patient, endurance.
-In this witnessing we begin to deeply understand the nature of the mind and loosen our attachment to it's changing states.
+As the ‘patient’ we practice forbearance, developing the capacity to witness pleasant & unpleasant feelings, with attentive, wise, compassion.
+In this direct witnessing we begin to deeply understand the nature of the mind and soften fixed views about self, other and the world.